-Canada is the only country with a universal health care system that does NOT provide universal coverage of medically necessary prescriptions.
-It can be safely said that Canada’s universal public health care system effectively ends as soon as a patient is handed a prescription to fill.
+Canada is the only country with a universal health care system that does NOT provide universal coverage of medically necessary prescriptions, meaning Canada’s universal public health care system effectively ends as soon as a patient is handed a prescription to fill.

 Here are the facts: